Bounding Training Data Reconstruction in DP-SGD: Experimental Evaluation

 \subsection{Attack and Bound Evaluation on CIFAR-10}

 We now evaluate our upper bound (\Cref{cor:bound_reconstruction_dpsgd}) and prior-aware reconstruction attack (\Cref{alg: prior_aware_attack}) on full-batch DP-SGD, and compare it to the gradient-based (prior-oblivious) attack optimizing \Cref{eq:grad_opt_loss} and the RDP upper bound obtained from previous work (\Cref{eqn:dpsgd_rero_balle}).
-To perform our evaluation on CIFAR-10 models with relatively high accuracy despite being trained with DP-SGD, we follow \citet{de2022unlocking} and use DP-SGD to fine-tune the last layer of a WideResNet model \cite{zagoruyko2016wide} pre-trained on ImageNet.
+To perform our evaluation on CIFAR-10 models with relatively high accuracy despite being trained with DP-SGD, we follow \citet{de2022unlocking} and use DP-SGD to fine-tune the last layer of a WideResNet model \citep{zagoruyko2016wide} pre-trained on ImageNet.
 In this section and throughout the paper, we use a prior with uniform support over $10$ randomly selected points unless we specify the contrary.
 Further experimental details are deferred to \Cref{app: opt_grad_details}.

 The results of our evaluation are presented in \Cref{fig:experiment_6_main}, which reports the upper and lower bounds on the probability of successful reconstruction produced by the four methods at three different values of $(\epsilon, 10^{-5})$-DP.
 The first important observation is that our new ReRo bound for DP-SGD is a significant improvement over the RDP-based bound obtained in \citet{balle2022reconstructing}, which gives a trivial bound for $\epsilon \in \{10, 100\}$ in this setting.
 On the other hand, we also observe that the prior-aware attack substantially improves over the prior-oblivious gradient-based attack\footnote{To measure the success probability of the gradient-based attack we take the output of the optimization process, find the closest point in the support of the prior, and declare success if that was the actual target.
 This process is averaged over 10,000 randomly constructed priors and samples from each prior.}, which \Cref{sec: background} already demonstrated is stronger than previous model-based attacks -- a more thorough investigation of how the gradient-based attack compares to the prior-aware attack is presented in \Cref{sec:grad_attack_comparison} for varying sizes of the prior distribution.
-We will use the prior-aware attack exclusively in following experiments due to its superiority over the gradient-based attack.
-Finally, we observe that our best empirical attack and theoretical bound are very close to each other in all settings.
-We conclude there are settings where the upper bound is nearly tight and the prior-based attack is nearly optimal.